davidmdm/beggar/readme.md

    `http.Agent` or `false`, will be passed to underlying NodeJS ClientRequest
 - proxy
     `string` or `URL` of the proxy server.
 This feature is currently _<span style="color: yellow;">experimental</span>_ and as such has not been thoroughly tested.
+- rejectError
+    `boolean` default false.
+Will reject an error containing response headers, body, statusCode and message on statusCodes outside of the 2xx range

 The request function supports two signatures: